HansiZeng/RIPOR/README.md

 - conda install -c conda-forge faiss-gpu

 ## Inference
 We use 4 A100 GPUs to run the model.
-It takes rougly 20 mins to do preprocessing and 90 mins for whole evaluation.
 You can use other types of GPUS like V100, but might take longer time.
 ```
 bash full_scripts/full_evaluate_t5seq_aq_encoder.sh
 ```
+The results you obtain should be the same as reported in our paper.
 ## Training
 Our framework contains multiple training phases (see details from Figure 2 in the paper).
 You can train it sequentially from the starting phase or we provide the checkpoint for each phase that you can directly use it for the subsequent phases.

-### Phase 1: Relevance-Based DocID initialization ($M^0$)
+### Phase 1: Relevance-Based DocID initialization ( $M^0$ )
-You will start from `t5-base` and obtain the model `$M^0$` after this phase.
+You will start from `t5-base` and obtain the model $M^0$ after this phase.
 This phase treat the T5 model as a dense encoder, and we use the two-stage training strategy to train it.
 In first stage, we use the BM25 negatives.
 You should run the following script to train the model:
 ```
 bash full_scripts/full_train_t5seq_encoder_0.sh
 ```